 The Three Beaches of Pacific Beach

-Nestled between the La Jolla and Mission Beach neighborhoods, Pacific Beach offers three unique beaches, each with its own personality and amenities.
-They are Tourmaline Beach, North Pacific Beach, and Pacific Beach.
+Nestled between the La Jolla and Mission Beach neighborhoods, Pacific Beach offers three distinct beaches, each with its own personality and amenities: Tourmaline Beach, North Pacific Beach, and Pacific Beach.
 Here’s what to expect.

 Tourmaline Beach: Surfers’ Paradise

 This rocky beach is popular with local surfers (you’ll see regulars congregating and talking in the parking lot).
-Beachgoers with varied interests enjoy it too.
-There are those who walk their dogs, sunbathe, get in a quick beach jog, explore the tide pools on the north end, or take in a picturesque sunset.
+Beachgoers with varied interests enjoy it too — dog walkers, sunbathers, joggers, those who explore the tide pools on the north end, and sunset watchers.

 Popular Activities:

-Amenities: Just off the parking lot, there is a public bathroom and showers (the bathroom can be gritty).
-There is also a small picnic area on one side of the parking lot with picnic tables and BBQs.
-The beach is lifeguard protected.
+Amenities: Just off the parking lot, there are public restrooms and showers (the restrooms can be gritty).
+There is also a small picnic area with tables and BBQs.
+The beach has lifeguard protection.

-Parking: The free, medium capacity parking lot is free although it may be difficult (okay, let’s call it typically impossible) to score a spot during peak season.
+Parking: The free parking lot is medium-sized, although it can be difficult to score a spot during peak season.
 The lot is most likely to have available spots during low season on weekdays.

 North Pacific Beach

-Running south from Tourmaline Beach to almost the iconic Crystal Pier, North Pacific Beach is a wide stretch of beach.
-It’s an especially popular area for tourists since both Tower23 and Pacific Terrace hotels are located here.
+Running south from Tourmaline Beach to the iconic Crystal Pier, North Pacific Beach is a wide stretch of beach.
+It’s an especially popular area for visitors since both Tower23 and Pacific Terrace Hotel (which completed a $3 million renovation in late 2024) are located here.

-There are two permanent lifeguard towers on this beach; one is located at Law Street, and the other is located on Diamond Street.
+There are two permanent lifeguard towers on this beach: one at Law Street and one at Diamond Street.
 Both locations have public restrooms nearby.

-Among the beaches in Pacific Beach, this beach at Law Street is the one I prefer the most for my family, and we do meet friends here often in the summer.
+Among the beaches in Pacific Beach, this beach at Law Street is the one I prefer the most for my family, and we often meet friends here in the summer.

-There are lifeguard protected swim areas, and San Diego Surf School sets up here for officially licensed surf camps, lessons, and rentals.
-It’s a good place to learn how to surf since the waters tend to be calmer and the waves are usually good for beginners (see above notes about surfing school).
+There are lifeguard-protected swim areas, and San Diego Surf School sets up here for officially licensed surf camps, lessons, and rentals.
+It’s a good place to learn to surf, since the waters tend to be calmer and the waves are usually good for beginners (see the notes above about the surf school).

-This beach is also where the Ocean Walk boardwalk begins, so there are a lot of restaurants and shops within walking distance.
+This beach is also where the Ocean Front Walk boardwalk begins its busier stretch, so there are a lot of restaurants and shops within walking distance.
 Tower23 Hotel with JRDN restaurant inside is at the south end of the beach here.

 Popular Activities:

-Amenities: There are bathroom facilities located at both Law and Diamond Streets.
-The bathrooms located at Law were recently renovated and are pretty nice as far as beach bathrooms go.
+Amenities: There are restroom facilities at both Law and Diamond Streets.
+The Law Street restrooms were renovated and are pretty nice as far as beach bathrooms go.
 Be sure to accompany children, even teens, to the one near Diamond Street.

 Grassy parks and benches along the boardwalk atop the bluffs offer beautiful ocean views.
 There are two permanent lifeguard towers, plus additional towers during high season (May to September).

-Parking: There isn’t a main parking lot available along North Pacific Beach.
-You may find a few paid lots in the area surrounding the beach, but your best bet is residential street parking.
-Thankfully, it’s pretty plentiful on many side streets, including Diamond and Law Streets.
-During the summer it will be harder to find a spot, and you should expect a trek to the beach once you do locate one.
-It’s best to come before 10 a.m. during peak season.
+Parking: There isn’t a main parking lot along North Pacific Beach.
+You may find a few paid lots in the area, but your best bet is residential street parking.
+It’s pretty plentiful on many side streets, including Diamond and Law Streets.
+During the summer it will be harder to find a spot, and you should expect a trek to the beach.
+Arriving before 10 a.m. during peak season helps.

 Dropping one adult off with the kids and gear at the beach while the other finds parking is a good strategy.
-There are stairs from the bluffs to the beach at five side streets: Felspar Street, Diamond Street, Chalcedony Street, Law Street, Crystal Drive, and Loring Street.
+There are stairs from the bluffs to the beach at several side streets, including Felspar Street, Diamond Street, Chalcedony Street, Law Street, Crystal Drive, and Loring Street.

 Pacific Beach

-Wide, sandy Pacific Beach is by far one of the most popular beaches in all of San Diego.
-Running from roughly Crystal Pier to Reed Avenue (the indistinguishable start of Mission Beach) near Lahaina’s, this beach was once the party beach for college students and young adults before the community voted for a beach ban on alcohol.
+Wide, sandy Pacific Beach is one of the most popular beaches in all of San Diego.
+Running from roughly Crystal Pier to Reed Avenue (the approximate start of Mission Beach) near Lahaina’s, this beach was once the party beach for college students and young adults before the community voted for a beach alcohol ban.

 As the neighborhood demographic continues to evolve, so will the vibe of this beach.
-For now, it’s still predominantly a younger crowd.
-Expect young, tan singles in board shorts and bikinis playing Frisbee, horseshoes, and beach volleyball among the mass of sunbathers.
+For now, it still skews younger.
+Expect a lively crowd playing frisbee, beach volleyball, and horseshoes among the sunbathers.

 Positioned at the end of both Grand and Garnet Avenues, Pacific Beach is central to all the action.
 This is where the most popular restaurants, bars, coffee shops, ice cream stands, fashion boutiques, and surf shops call home.

-The boardwalk is teeming with young folks lounging on the sea wall watching the throngs of sunbathers on the beach and keeping tabs on the flow of traffic along the boardwalk.
-You’ll find everything from kitschy souvenirs to bicycle rentals to beachfront bars along the boardwalk here.
+The boardwalk is teeming with people lounging on the seawall, watching the sunbathers, and keeping tabs on the flow of traffic along the boardwalk.
+You’ll find everything from kitschy souvenirs to bicycle rentals to beachfront restaurants along the boardwalk here.

-Amenities: There are two main lifeguard stations, one is located on Grand Avenue and one at Pacific Beach Drive.
-You’ll find bathroom and shower facilities near each.
+Amenities: There are two main lifeguard stations, one at Grand Avenue and one at Pacific Beach Drive.
+You’ll find restroom and shower facilities near each.
 Shower facilities can also be found at the end of Garnet Avenue near Crystal Pier.

-Parking: There are small parking lots available at the end of Grand Avenue and Pacific Beach Drive, although these fill up quickly.
-There is plenty of available street parking along Mission Boulevard, Garnet and Grand Avenues, and on many side streets that run perpendicular and parallel to the beach.
-You will also be able to find a few paid parking lots nearby.
-On holiday weekends, some local residents even offer up their yards to parking for a fee.
+Parking: There are small parking lots at the end of Grand Avenue and Pacific Beach Drive, although these fill up quickly.
+There is plenty of street parking along Mission Boulevard, Garnet and Grand Avenues, and on many side streets that run perpendicular and parallel to the beach.
+You will also find a few paid parking lots nearby.
+On holiday weekends, some local residents even offer up their yards for parking for a fee.

 Where do you like to go to the beach in Pacific Beach?